This Redesigned Airplane Row Will Make You Want The Middle Seat

 Designed for flights three hours and under, each row of seats features a staggered design.
 The middle seat is set slightly lower and behind the aisle and window seats, a discrepancy that makes the backrest of the middle seat just under three inches wider than the standard 18 inches.
 This is an easy sell for flyers—even though there's no extra legroom (that's controlled by the airline), the middle seat is more spacious, and the staggered design means that there's no need to fight over elbow room.

 Great for flyers, but what about cash-strapped airlines whose business relies on cramming as many people onto a plane as possible?
 That's where the second key design comes in.
 Because the middle seat is offset, the aisle seat can literally slide on top of it to make the aisle wider during boarding, easing the traffic jam that always occurs as people put bags in the overhead compartment and get settled.
-This means that aircraft could be boarded faster.
+This means that airplanes could be boarded faster.

 "We often joke we’re a stress reduction company.
 The entire design came out of my stress at flying," says Molon Labe Designs founder Hank Scott.
 "But no one is going to buy a seat because it just makes the customers happier.
 We offer the airlines less fuel and better profits through faster turnarounds."